ideonate/cdsdashboards/docs/chapters/customization/huboptions.rst

 dashboard running so it is available for users in the future.
 Some JupyterHubs may cull idle servers after a certain amount of inactivity.
 This makes more sense for single user Jupyter servers where the user might expect to restart their own server, but is often not desirable for dashboards.

 The proxy_request_timeout setting is an the timeout in seconds to allow the subprocess to startup.
-For large Voila notebooks, this may need to be increased.
+For large Voilà notebooks, this may need to be increased.
 The default value of 0 means that no value is passed as --request-timeout to jhsingle-native-proxy which then causes it to use its own default of 300.
 Note this default behavior is different to the proxy_last_activity_interval because a proxy_last_activity_interval value of 0 means something to jhsingle-native-proxy.